gifale95/BERG/docs/models/model_cards/fmri-lebel2023-opt_1_3b.rst

 from the end.

-**Noise ceiling.** Computed using the Schoppe et al. (2016) signal/noise power decomposition on repeated presentations of the test story, with CCmax floored at 0.25 to regularise noisy voxels (Antonello et al., Section 2.5).
+**Noise ceiling.** Computed using the Schoppe et al. (2016) signal/noise power decomposition on 10 repeated presentations of the test story.
+For each voxel, noise power (NP) is the mean within-repeat temporal variance across repeats, and signal power (SP) is derived by removing the noise contribution from the variance of the repeat-averaged response: SP = (1/(N−1)) × (N × var(mean) − NP).
+The maximum attainable correlation is then CCmax = √(1 / (1 + (1/N) × (NP/SP − 1))).
+CCmax is floored at 0.25 to regularise noisy voxels (Antonello et al., Section 2.5).
+The first 40 TRs of each repeat are excluded to match the test evaluation window.

 **Output.** The model returns a 2D array of predicted BOLD responses at each TR, across all cortical voxels (or a user-specified subset via ROI selection).